 Match Prediction: Torino vs. Milan

-Recently, Torino has not impressed in their home league fixtures and rarely achieves favorable results.
-In their last eight home Serie A matches, Torino managed just one win, alongside four draws and three losses.
-The team failed to beat, notably, the lower-ranked sides like Monza (1-1) and Parma (0-0).
-Moreover, in half of these matches, Paolo Vanoli's side did not even score.
+Recently, Torino has not impressed with their home performances in the league and rarely achieves favorable outcomes.
+In their last eight home Serie A matches, Torino managed just one win, with four draws and three losses.
+They failed to defeat, in particular, the league's strugglers – Monza (1-1) and Parma (0-0).
+Moreover, in half of these matches, Paolo Vanoli's side did not even find the net.

-Although Milan doesn't always look convincing on the road, they have only faltered in matches against top-tier teams in the league standings recently.
-In their last seven away league encounters, the club secured four wins and suffered just two defeats – against Atalanta (1-2) and Juventus (0-2).
+While Milan may not always look confident away from home, they have only faltered in matches against teams in the top tier of the standings recently.
+In their last seven away league matches, the club won four times and suffered just two defeats – against Atalanta (1-2) and Juventus (0-2).

-I believe Sérgio Conceição's team can aim for the maximum result in this encounter.
+I believe Sergio Conceição's side can aim for the maximum result in this encounter.
 My prediction: Milan with a handicap (0)